Spring Fever

 Mark Evans

 For thousands of years humans have cultivated shrubs and trees, and dug and distributed them as bare-rooted young plants, often wrapped in damp rags or bound in a damp ball of sawdust.
 For growers, this is the most economical way to produce and distribute plants, and for buyers it means we get a bigger, better plant for less money.
-August is the perfect time to plant bare-rooted roses, fruit trees and ornamentals, because with spring … Read more »
+August is the perfect time to plant bare-rooted roses, fruit trees and ornamentals, because with … Read more »

 Click go the shears!